exercism/v3/languages/csharp/reference/examples/new-concept-exercise-arrays.md

 ## Step 10: add .meta/config.json:

-This file contains meta information on the exercise, which currently only includes the exercise's contributors ([example][config.json-example]).
+This file contains meta information on the exercise, which currently includes the exercise's contributors, and language version requirements ([example][config.json-example]).

 ### Inspiration